-In 2011, the first Physical Readiness Standardized Test (PRST) for Police Services Officer candidates was successfully conducted.
-Its purpose was to establish physical fitness standards police officers' physiological since capabilities and physical readiness bear directly upon their safety and effectiveness, as well as to the safety of co-workers and other citizens.
+In 2012, the Physical Readiness Standardized Test (PRST) for Police Services Officer candidates continued after being initially introduced in 2011.
+Its purpose was to establish physical fitness standards since police officers' physiological capabilities and physical readiness bear directly upon their safety and effectiveness, as well as to the safety of co-workers and other citizens.